 WBA Heavyweight Champion has finally backed down.
 The Londoner signed on to face fellow Brit Audley Harrison at the MEN Arena in Manchester on November 13th.

-Haye had always declared that fighting Harrison was a step down for him as he looked to unify the Heavyweight Title by facing one of the Klitschko brothers.
+Haye had always declared that fighting Harrison was a step down for him.
+Instead, he looked to unify the heavyweight title by facing one of the Klitschko brothers.

-Therefore, with limited options available, Haye has signed for the fight with Audley rather than spending more time inactive.
+Therefore, with limited options available, Haye has signed up for the fight with Audley rather than spending more time inactive.

-Audley will be hoping to complete one of the biggest comebacks in British boxing history by claiming the World Title after looking down and out following some terrible knockout defeats.
+Audley will be hoping to complete one of the biggest comebacks in British boxing history by claiming the world title after looking down and out following some terrible knockout defeats.